5.00 out of 6 votes

 What Is a White Sale?

-A white sale is a seasonal retail event, most commonly held in January, where household linens including sheets, towels, bedding sets, and bath items are sold at significant discounts.
-The term originated in 1878 when household linens were only available in white.
-The name stuck even as the product range expanded.
+A white sale is a seasonal retail event, most commonly held in January, where household linens like sheets, towels, bedding sets, and bath items are sold at significant discounts.
+The term originated in 1878 when John Wanamaker discounted his department store’s linen inventory, all of which was white at the time.

 When Do White Sales Start?

 Most retailers begin white sale pricing in late December, right after Christmas, and run through January.
 Some extend into early February.
-Secondary sale windows for similar products appear in late spring (May-June) and during back-to-school season (August-September).
+Secondary windows for home goods discounts appear in late spring (May through June) and during back-to-school season (August through September).

 What Discounts Are Offered During White Sales?

-Discount ranges vary by retailer type.
-Discount and mass-market retailers: 20-50% off, clearance up to 60-70%.
-Mid-range department stores: 30-70% depending on the item and timing within the sale window.
-Premium retailers: 20-40% off, occasionally higher on clearance.
-Online retailers: 10-70%, with the deepest cuts on excess inventory.
-Some stores stack additional coupons and loyalty rewards on top of sale pricing.
+Ranges vary by retailer type.
+Discount and mass-market stores typically run 20-50% off, with clearance reaching 60-70%.
+Mid-range department stores offer 30-70% depending on timing.
+Premium retailers generally run 20-40% off.
+Online retailers range from 10-70%, with the deepest cuts on excess inventory.

 Which US Retailers Hold White Sales?

-Major participants include Macy’s, Kohl’s, Target, Wayfair, JCPenney, Pottery Barn, Walmart, and West Elm.
-Most large home goods retailers participate in some form, though they don’t always use the “white sale” label.
-Look for January promotions in the bedding and bath sections regardless of what the banner says.
+Major participants include Macy’s, Kohl’s, Target, Wayfair, JCPenney, Pottery Barn, and Walmart.
+Most large home goods retailers participate in some form, even if they don’t use the “white sale” label.

-The original focus was bed sheets.
-Today you’ll find discounts on sheets, comforters, duvet covers, blankets, and pillowcases; bath and hand towels, washcloths; table linens including tablecloths, placemats, and napkins; bathroom accessories like shower curtains and bath mats; kitchen linens; mattress pads, toppers, and pillows; and occasionally mattresses and furniture.
+The original focus was bed sheets, but today’s events cover sheets, comforters, duvet covers, blankets, pillowcases, bath and hand towels, table linens, bathroom accessories, kitchen linens, mattress pads, and occasionally mattresses.

 Are White Sales Still Worth It?

 Yes.
-The US household spent an average of $72.76 on bedroom linens per consumer unit in 2023.
-At 50% off during a white sale, you’re cutting that spend nearly in half.
-The math works, and January is one of the few times in the year when major retailers compete seriously on home goods pricing.
+US households spent an average of $72.76 on bedroom linens in 2023.
+At a 50% white sale discount, you’re cutting that annual spend nearly in half.
+January is one of the few times each year when major retailers compete seriously on home goods pricing.

 How Do I Stack Coupons During White Sales?

-Check whether your target retailer allows promo codes on sale items before you shop.
-Many home goods retailers do.
-Look for loyalty program rewards that can apply to sale items (Kohl’s Cash is the best example).
-Sign up for retailer newsletters in December to get early-access codes before the public sale starts.
-And run a coupon check at checkout before you finalize any purchase.
+Check whether your target retailer allows promo codes on sale items – many home goods stores do.
+Look for loyalty rewards like Kohl’s Cash.
+Sign up for newsletters in December to get early-access codes, and run a fresh coupon check at the time of purchase as codes rotate throughout the month.

 Sources

-- Mordor Intelligence – United States Bed and Bath Linen Market: US bed and bath linen market size, growth projections, and CAGR data (2026-2031)
+- Mordor Intelligence – United States Bed and Bath Linen Market: US bed and bath linen market size and growth projections.

-- BLS Consumer Expenditure Survey Tables: Average US household spending on bedroom linens per consumer unit (2023)
+- BLS Consumer Expenditure Survey 2023: Average US household spending on bedroom linens.

 Do You Have Any Suggestions?